How To Use 801 (INCH) Blake Coaxial Indicator Centering Device

 - The CURVED FEELER is used on outside diameters to approximately 4.25” inches and may be used on inside diameters over approximately 1 inch.

-SET-UP and USE
+SET-UP and HOW TO USE A COAXIAL INDICATOR

 - Pre-position work to within the indicator travel range.